geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-28/meeting-transcript.md

 ##### **Geohot** [[00:40:46](https://www.youtube.com/watch?v=9_7IhCYt1Kw&t=2413)]
 Yeah, you might want to approach this whole thing like that, right?
 Like, just don't use the JIT.
-Don't use the JIT for webGPU export.
+Don't use the JIT for WebGPU export.
 There's no reason that you have to.
 There's no reason that you have to use the JIT for export.
 You can just not use it.